tomasxd12/FNF-mobile-basetools/README.md

 see porting [here](https://github.com/MobilePorting/FNF-mobile-basetools/blob/main/PORTING.md)

-anyways if you want to use this go on, or use the origninal from [here](https://github.com/MobilePorting/FNF-mobile-basetools)
+anyways if you want to use this go on, or use the original from [here](https://github.com/MobilePorting/FNF-mobile-basetools)